tetsuo/restache/README.md

 ["div",{},["Hello, ",[3,"name"],"!"]]
 ```

-Create a layout from the parse tree that you can render React components with:
+Create a layout from this object and render React elements with it:

 ```js
 const React = require('react')